iamvitalyo/Aphrodite-AGI/readme.txt

 if self-consciousness is touches then where pentogram make cross is self-consciousness reaction.

+maybe pentagram is clock what make loop from 1 to 100 and again.

 Good luck, and dont forget to click "Star" button!